 - How can I access published camera trap data?

-- Where will WildObs data be published?
+- Where is WildObs data published?

 How and why should I use camera traps to study wildlife?